Family Food on the Table

 Simple veggie burgers cooking in a pan

-• I have made these right away and they mostly hold up when cooking.
+• Chill time: I have made these right away and they mostly hold up when cooking.
 If you are very, very careful when flipping them, you’ll be able to keep the patties together.
 But it’s much easier if you make them ahead and let them firm up a bit in the fridge or freezer before you cook the patties.

-• You can use two flax eggs in place of the eggs to make vegan veggie burgers.
+• Eggs: You can use two flax eggs in place of the eggs to make vegan veggie burgers.

 • As mentioned, use gluten-free oats or breadcrumbs to make this recipe gluten-free.